Pricing

 (additional $20/week per family)

-Please contact me for available days and times or to be added to the Wait List for next semester.
+Please contact me to be added to the Wait List for each semester.

 Group Lessons